moby/moby/contrib/man/md/docker-tag.1.md

 IMAGE [REGISTRYHOST/][USERNAME/]NAME[:TAG]

 # DESCRIPTION
 This will rename an image in the repository.
-"Tag" is this context means the entire image name including the optional TAG after the ':'.
+This refers to the entire image name including the optional TAG after the ':'.

 # "OPTIONS"